Timeline for Completion of Senior Honors Theses

 When, on occasion, support from these places is limited or unavailable, student may also apply to Geography for research support.

-Full, formal proposals must be submitted to the department at the latest by November 1 by emailing kelly.l.palmer@dartmouth.edu.
+Full, formal proposals must be submitted to the department at the latest by November 1.
+Email your proposal to kelly.l.palmer@dartmouth.edu.
 The department may vote to reject a proposal and relays its comments to the students through the thesis committee.

 Preliminary draft to advisor.
 This draft, while not necessarily complete, should include all major chapters.